 Crowns can perform many different functions.
 If you have a cracked or weakened tooth, you may benefit from this type of restoration.
 A crown may also be appropriate if you have a very large cavity that is too extensive for a filling.

-Dr. Joshua Lee or Dr. John Lee will take x-rays to determine the extent of your dental damage, and decide whether a crown is right for you.
+Dr. Joshua Lee or Dr. John Lee will take x-rays to determine the extent of your dental damage, and decide whether a traditional or implant-supported crownis right for you.

 Although crowns are most commonly used for restorative purposes, in some cases they are placed for cosmetic reasons.
 A crown can enhance your appearance if you have a worn, misshapen, or unusually small tooth.
 A crown can also conceal dark internal stains that do not respond to teeth whitening.